Use Media

 • mobilize supporters when needed.

-Check out these llibrary-related Facebook pages from the Association for Library Service to Children and Oakland Public Library.
+Check out these library-related Facebook pages from the Association for Library Service to Children and Oakland Public Library.

 Instagram

 Instagram’s popularity has been growing steadily over recent years.
-It’s very easy to set up an account at https://www.instagram.com/.
+Instagram is designed more for mobile use through their app but can also be accessed at instagram.com.
 Instagram is great for building a community of supporters and advocates and for showcasing the value of your library via lively, fun, and engaging images and videos.
+Their reels feature lets users use it in a similar way to TikTok.

 As with Facebook, Instagram is a powerful advocacy tool, where users can: